izzyphan/RecWellDevelopment/README.md

 Public Link: https://github.com/izzyphan/RecWellDevelopment
+Trello Board Link:

+Project Description:

+User Stories:

+Breaking Down User Stories and Burndown Chart:
+_We need to make a table_

 Daily Scrum Meetings:
 You are assumed that you have done at least 15 minutes of daily meetings throughout the